 Files & Directories

-AeorDB exposes a content-addressable filesystem through its engine routes.
-Every path under /engine/ represents either a file or a directory.
+AeorDB exposes a content-addressable filesystem through its file routes.
+Every path under /files/ represents either a file or a directory.

 Endpoint Summary